 There are lots of audio mixers available for all kinds of prices.
 You can probably find audio mixers for under a hundred dollars, and there are certainly a lot of audio mixers out there that are worth thousands of dollars.
 Your price point will obviously affect the functionality of your final product, but it can also help you narrow down your options.
 Once you have figured out a price point, you will find that there are still dozens of audio mixers to choose from so you can apply a number of other variables to help narrow down your choice even further.
 However, figuring out how much you have to spend is a good first step to take.

 There are three possible situations where you might need audio mixers.
 These are as follows:

 - At a live performance venue

 - In your bedroom

-Each of these situations will obviously require a different kind of mixer.
+Each of these situations will obviously require different kinds of audio mixers.
 Studio use will require solid mic preamps so that the final signal is as clear as possible.
 This becomes less important during live performances because there is usually so much noise that it doesn’t matter.
-Live performance mixers will require a louder output, though, because you can’t let the speakers do all of the work.
-If you are using your mixer at home, such things become a matter of personal preference.
+Live performance audio mixers will require a louder output, though, because you can’t let the speakers do all of the work.
+If you are using your digital mixers at home, such things become a matter of personal preference.